nikolaristic89/RockPaperScissorsPython/README.md

 ### Steps

-Step 1:
+Step 1: <br />
 Clone or download this repository to your local machine or download the zip file. <br />
 git clone https://github.com/nikolaristic89/RockPaperScissorsPython.git

-Step 2:
+Step 2: <br />
-Open Terminal or Command Prompt
+Open Terminal or Command Prompt <br />
-Windows: Open Command Prompt or PowerShell macOS/Linux: Open Terminal
+Windows: Open Command Prompt or PowerShell <br />
+macOS/Linux: Open Terminal

-Step 3:
+Step 3: <br />
-Navigate to Your Project Directory
+Navigate to Your Project Directory <br />
 Use the cd (change directory) command to navigate to the directory where your Python files (main.py, game.py, players.py, userinterface.py) are located.

-Step 3:
+Step 3: <br />
 Once you're in the correct directory, you can start the game by running main.py with Python.
-Type the following command: python main.py
+Type the following command:<br />
+python main.py<br />
-Or if you're using Python 3 specifically you might need to use: python3 main.py
+Or if you're using Python 3 specifically you might need to use:<br />
+python3 main.py<br />
 This command tells Python to execute the code in main.py, which is the entry point to your game.

-Step 4:
+Step 4: <br />
-After running the command, your game should start, and you'll see the welcome message and instructions in your terminal.
+After running the command, your game should start, and you'll see the welcome message and instructions in your terminal. <br />
 Follow the prompts to play the game.

-Additional step:
+Additional step:<br />
-Execute the unit tests
+Execute the unit tests <br />
-Type the following command:
+Type the following command:<br />
-python test_program.py
+python test_program.py<br />
-Or if you're using Python 3 specifically you might need to use: python3 test_program.py
+Or if you're using Python 3 specifically you might need to use:<br />
+python3 test_program.py

-## Additional Notes
+## Additional Notes<br />
 Python Installation: Ensure that Python is installed on your system.
 You can check this by running python --version or python3 --version in your terminal.
 If Python is not installed, you will need to download and install it from the official Python website.

 File Organization: Make sure all the related Python files are in the same directory and that the directory paths in your import statements are correct relative to the location from which you're running main.py.